civl-verifier/civl-verifier.github.io/index.md

 Civl is a verifier for concurrent programs following two core design principles.

-* **Layered Refinement** (instead of monolithic proofs): Programs are verified across multiple layers of refinement, where each refinement step corresponds to a small simplifying program transformation.
+* **Layered Refinement** (instead of monolithic proofs): Programs are verified across multiple layers of stacked refinements.
+  Each refinement layer corresponds to a simplifying program transformation.
   Proof construction becomes more productive by decomposing the problem into small, manageable, and automatable pieces.
   The resulting proofs become simpler and easier to reuse.

 * **Structured Programs** (instead of transition systems): Each layer of abstraction (from low-level implementations to high-level specifications) is